nnovitsky/ece458/BACKUP_GUIDE.md

 ### Setting Up Dev Server
 1. Use ssh-keygen to add persistent login to your backup server: `ssh-keygen; ssh-copy-id vcm@vcm-18807.vm.duke.edu` (replacing `vcm@vcm-18807.vm.duke.edu` with your backup server's address).
 2. Install required package: `sudo apt-get install zip` (this will also install `unzip`).
-3. Copy restoration script ('restore_backup.sh' in /ece458/backups/ folder) onto dev server (ours is in /home/vcm/ directory) and update variables in the script as described in the comments to reflect server names, database credentials, and paths in your system.
+3. Copy restoration script and validation script ('restore_backup.sh' and 'validate_backup.sh' in /ece458/backups/ folder) onto dev server (ours are in /home/vcm/ directory) and update variables in the scripts as described in the comments to reflect server names, database credentials, and paths in your system.

 ### Restoring Backups